 Aurora Expeditions will supply all snowshoes and ski poles for all participants.
 As well as the general packing list provided by Aurora Expeditions, we also recommend:

 - Breathable fabric outerwear as you will be exercising

 - Thick pair of socks and sheep wool inner soles

 - Snow gaiters are optional

 You should also ensure your insurance policy covers snowshoeing.
 An additional policy or premium may be required to ensure you have adequate coverage.
 Travel insurance, including emergency evacuation coverage, is mandatory on all Aurora Expeditions voyages.
 Please contact Aurora Expeditions if you need assistance with your insurance policy.

-How to book: If you would like to partake in our NEW Snowshoeing option on your voyage please return a snow shoeing form at time of booking.
+If you would like to partake in our snowshoeing option on your voyage please return a snowshoeing form at time of booking.
 Our guides will review your form for suitability and experience before approving your place in the group.

 Photos and Videos